Elements in NDC obstructing Duffuor – Fmr. Finance Minister’s camp

 Another comment – from a moderate this time – calls Duffuor the foulest of expletives and claims he’s too old to lead the party like the NDC.

-Oh yes, the cult followers of Mahama have ramped up their attacks on Dr. Duffuor simply because he has chosen to organise a lecture and to speak to matters of national concerns.
+Oh yes, the cult followers of Mahama have ramped up their attacks on Dr. Duffuor simply because he has chosen to organise a lecture and to speak to matters of national concern.

 Ridiculous spectacle, huh?